-Although it's not a disease, a high concentration of cholesterol in the blood is thought to contribute to the type of life-threatening conditions that life insurance companies like to avoid.
+While not a disease per se, high cholesterol is thought to contribute to the type of life-threatening conditions that life insurance companies like to avoid.
 The Centers for Disease Control estimate that 71 million, or one-third of all adult Americans, have elevated cholesterol levels, doubling their risk of heart disease.

 "The concern with high cholesterol is that it is a risk factor for the development of a lot of vascular conditions, including coronary artery disease, stroke and other atherosclerotic kinds of disease," says Goldstein.

 Life insurance underwriters tend to treat high cholesterol as they might high blood pressure.

 "High cholesterol, if it is managed, it's going to be offered preferred," says Goldstein.
 "To the extent that it is well-managed and well-controlled, it can be very favorably underwritten."